iotaledger/bee/documentation/docs/getting_started/nodes_101.md

 # Nodes 101

 The IOTA network is a distributed type of network called the Tangle.
 The network is distributed among multiple servers called nodes, and nodes are the backbone of an IOTA network.
-Here, you will learn what nodes do in an IOTA network.
+In this article, you will learn what nodes do in an IOTA network.

 Nodes are responsible for: